-When you put a workflow revision with abstract trigger revisions into production for the first time, Aegis assigns the latest trigger revision according to the rule for the specified abstract revision.
-For more information about putting a workflow into production, see Section 4.14.1, "Putting a Workflow Revision into Production," on page 82.
+When you put a workflow revision with abstract trigger revisions into production for the first time, Workflow Automation assigns the latest trigger revision according to the rule for the specified abstract revision.
+For more information about putting a workflow into production, see Putting a Workflow Revision into Production.